i05nagai/memorandum/language/english_speaking_clothes.md

 ## English Speaking Clothes

+* tutu
+    * the modern tutu is a dress worn as a cosume in ballet performance
+* bodice
+    * an articule of clothing for women and girls, covering the body from the neck to the waist
 * bandage dress
     * a dress that fits very tightly to the body and looks as if it is wrapped around the body in layers
     * She was wearing a silver satin bandage dress.